serenityzz/serenityzz/_posts/2025-07-08-readinglog.md

 ### toil

 - **Meaning:** to work hard and persistently, often at something physically or mentally demanding<br>
+- **Example sentence:**
-- **Example sentence:** Two provinces have said they will reduce the number of students toiling for degrees in English.<br>
+  - Two provinces have said they will reduce the number of students toiling for degrees in English.<br>

-  Farmers toil in fields from dawn till dusk.
+  - Farmers toil in fields from dawn till dusk.<br>

 **phrases of toil** <br>

-- **toil away:** work tirelessly for a long time.<br>
-  eg.: She toild away at her research for months.
+- **toil away:** work tirelessly for a long time.<br>eg.: She toild away at her research for months.
 - **fruit of one's toil:** rewards of one's hard work.

 ### other phrases